SERWALL® Official Store: Free delivery in the contiguous US. Quick Ship items ship in 5-7 business days!

 • The remaining ten slats will each be placed with a spacing of 3/8″.
 It is a good idea to precut a spacer that is 3/8″ wide.
 Hold it against each slat and mark next to it on both sides of the leg.
 This would make the placement much easier as you move onto the curved part of the seat.
 Carefully, fasten all the eleven slats to finish your seat.

-Step 7: Attach the front legs
+Step 7: Attach the Front Legs

 Once you have the back legs and seat assembled, it is time to attach the front legs.